cpv-project/cpv-framework/docs/ApplicationAndModules.md

 }
 ```

-In this example, we create a custom class that implements the module interface `cpv::ModuleBase`, the module interface only has one function `handle` and it will be invoked at each state of application like a callback. (we will learn about the container later) Notice the `handle` function returns future object, that means it can do asynchronous processing, in this case we don't need asynchronous processing so just return a ready future object.
+In this example, we create a custom class that implements the module interface `ModuleBase`, the module interface only has one function `handle` and it will be invoked at each state of application like a callback. (we will learn about the container later) Notice the `handle` function returns future object, that means it can do asynchronous processing, in this case we don't need asynchronous processing so just return a ready future object.

 After compile and run it, you will see output like this: